-We chatted to photographer, explorer, and VALLON Ambassador, Oli Broadhead, about surviving lockdown, finding adventures and the importance of connecting with the Outdoors.
+We chatted to photographer and explorer, Oli Broadhead, about surviving lockdown, finding adventures and the importance of connecting with the outdoors.

-As someone who has always had a passion for exploring, adventure and travel, how has the Covid-19 pandemic and lockdown affected you?
+As someone who has always had a passion for exploration and adventure, how did COVID-19 pandemic and lockdown affect you?

 I was extraordinarily lucky actually – I quit my job to go and kayak the west coast of Alaska and Canada just as Covid began to trickle on to the news.
 It seems mad now, but I honestly thought I’d still be able to go until about 2 weeks before the first lockdown, the speed it all happened was bonkers.
 Thankfully, I was given my job back at the last minute.
 It would have been a very different year otherwise!